Llivia: The Spanish town stranded in France

 Close to 400 years ago, Central Europe was caught up in a decades-long conflict that would come to be known as the Thirty Years' War.
 As part of this, the Franco-Spanish War ran on from 1635 to 1659.

-When the Principality of Catalonia, which for centuries had straddled both sides of the Pyrenees, came under the rule of Spanish monarchs in 1652, so did its lands to the north.
+When the Principality of Catalonia, which for centuries had straddled both sides of the Pyrenees, came under the rule of Spanish monarchs, so did its lands to the north.

 This was a challenge to France's own long-term goal of securing what it perceived as its natural borders.
 Discussions were not going to be easy.